-START-UP
+START UP

-IMPORTANT: Remember where your electrical disconnect is located.
+IMPORTANT: Remember where your electrical disconnects are located.

+Note\ - All machines leaving the USA will be single point connection.
 Some of the following steps will be performed in the electrical panel enclosure.
-We recommend disconnection of all the incoming power before servicing the electrical enclosure.
+We recommend disconnection of all incoming power before doing any service in the electrical enclosure.
+Please Be Cautious!